Written by: Dr. Gayle Maguire ND

-With the cold weather a known trigger for dry skin, many people are looking for natural ways to support healthy skin.
-From a naturopathic perspective, there are several common factors that should evaluated, and often dietary supports to aid.
+With cold weather a known trigger for dry skin, many people are looking for natural ways to support healthy skin.
+From a naturopathic perspective, there are several common factors that should be evaluated, and often dietary support to aid.

 Evaluating Dry Skin